The-Back-Room/The-Back-Room.github.io/WindowsThemes/NSFWThemes.md

 {: .important }
 > {: .opaque }
-> ⚠️ **Warning**: The following themes contain adult content and are intended for mature audiences only.
+> ⚠️ **Warning**: This theme pack contains adult content and is intended for mature audiences only.
 Viewer discretion is advised.
+> Content includes:
+> - Nudity/Partial Nudity
+> - Sexual Content
+> - Suggestive Themes
+> - BL/Yaoi Themes
+> - GL/Yuri Themes
+> - Fetish Content
+> - Hentai/Futanari

+{: .note }
+> {: .opaque }
+> **Note**: Some of these themes are based off of popular anime and manga series.
+We do not claim any ownership of the characters or series depicted in these themes.
+All rights belong to their respective creators and copyright holders.
+This collection is intended for personal use only and should not be redistributed or used for commercial purposes.

 <div class="gallery text-delta">